andreas-schoch/dominoscript/readme.md

 #### `NUM`
 <img src="assets/horizontal/0-1.png" alt="Domino" width="128">

 Switch to "number mode".
-The first half of the next domino will indicate how many dominos to read as a number.
+By default the first half of the next domino will indicate how many dominos to read as a number.
 Then the other halfs will all be read as base7 digits (in D6 mode) to form the number that will be pushed to the stack.

 With 7 dominos, 13 out of 14 halfs are used for the number.
 You can theoretically represent a number much larger than the max int32 value.
 However, if the number exceeds the maximum int32 value, it will wrap around from the minimum value, and vice versa *(exactly the same as when doing bitwise operations in JS --> `(96889010406 | 0) === -1895237402`)*.

 You might think that since internally numbers are int32s, that we parse from base7 to two's complement.
 That is not the case.
 We simple push the decimal version of the positive base7 number to the stack

 **For example:**
-- `0—0` represents the number `0` in both deciamal and base7
+- `0—0` represents the number `0` in both decimal and base7
 - `0—6` represents the number `6` in both decimal and base7
 - `1—6 6—6` represents the number `342` in decimal and `666` in base7
 - `2—6 6—6 6—6` represents the number `16,806` in decimal and `6,666` in base7